-Advisors for freshman and sophomore students are in the L&S Student Academic Affairs (608-262-5858) in Suite 155 Middleton Building, 1305 Linden Drive, and the Cross-College Advising Center (608-265-5460) in Ingraham Hall.
+Advisors for freshman and sophomore students are in the L&S Academic Advising Services (608-262-5858) in Suite 155 Middleton Building, 1305 Linden Drive, and the Cross-College Advising Center (608-265-5460) in 10 Ingraham Hall.
 Junior and senior transfer students should meet with an advisor in the department in which they intend to major.

 Transfer students should note that the L&S degree requirements have changed recently.
 Those students who matriculated before May 21, 2007, are eligible to complete the degree requirements in force at the time they began their college-level studies.
 (See Catalog Year and Degree Requirements for more information.)

 Because some requirements in force before this edition of the Undergraduate Catalog differ substantially from the requirements articulated here, transfer students are strongly encouraged to refer to the catalog in force at the time of their first matriculation to college.
 (See past catalogs to review the requirements that apply.)
 For some students, it may be to their benefit to consider transferring to the new degree requirements; they may consult this link on the L&S website or their academic advisor if they wish to consider this option.